HE AHA TĀ MĀTOU I TŪHURA AI

 Mana Tū is a co-designed programme which deploys skilled and supported Kaimanaaki-whānau to help people with poorly controlled diabetes manage their own health.
 The Kaimanaaki work with General Practice (GP) teams while being supported by a central hub, which co-ordinates a range of support systems.

-This project is investigating whether Mana Tū can improve the impact of clinical and lifestyle interventions for people with poorly controlled diabetes and whānau living with pre-diabetes.
+This project investigated whether Mana Tū can improve health behaviours and outcomes for people with poorly controlled diabetes and whānau living with pre-diabetes.

 Huarahi I Whāia | Approach